specifications-thursday4/inventory-management-system/README.md

 * added misc button to add, needs its own png label
 * quick add has minor error handling (only whitespace/blank check), uses bool resultReturn to change states
 * added a "screenState" variable in addnewitem to parse text differently depending on which screen is being used
+* added more add logic so that you can add games and platforms properly, multiplat needs work- see issues
+* changed a few buttons and colors
+* changed the cart system a bit, still don't have prices showing and adding to cart doesn't work

 ## needs: